shravanasati/iris/README.md

 ### Build from source

-You can alternatively build iris from source via the following commands:
+You can alternatively build iris from source via the following commands (again, requires go1.16 or above):

 ```
 git clone https://github.com/Shravan-1908/iris.git